KeyanSong/431-2018/slides/class22/README.md

 1. **Naming Things** is hard.
 But don't make it harder on yourself by picking a very generic name (like `survey` for the data you will use.
 Even `sur431` is better than that, since `survey` is an important package name in R.
 2. **Getting Started in the RIGHT WAY** The biggest problem people struggle with is that packages fight each other for function names (like `select`).
 To avoid this, load every package you plan to use before you load the tidyverse.
-3. This also means calling `source("Love-boost.R")` **prior** to the loading of packages, as opposed to after it, as I did it in the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1).
+3. This also means calling `source("Love-boost.R")` **prior** to the loading of packages, as opposed to after it, as I have now corrected the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1) to do.
 Be sure to make that change - **I will be looking to see that you have done this properly**.
-I expect most to begin section 2 of their Project with an initial setup that looks like this...
+I expect most to begin section 2 of their Project with an initial setup that looks something like this...

 ```
 ## Load Love-boost then the packages